 - Hon.
 Marco Mendicino

 Throughout the pandemic our local Member of Parliament, Marco Mendicino, has been providing regular COVID-19 updates with useful information about programs and services being offered by the Government of Canada.
 This page will be updated as new information becomes available.
-Latest Update: September 25 Update: September 11 Update: August 28 Update: July 24 Update: June 24 Update: June 5 Update: May 20 Update: May 6 Constituency Office Closed A reminder: The constituency office is taking measures to prevent spread of COVID-19 and is closed to the public until further notice.
-Please leave a message at 416-781-5583 or email us at [email protected] with the following information: Full name Postal code Email address Phone number Brief summary of your question CERB Changes: The CERB will be extended through the end of September, but from then the government will transition individuals who have been receiving the CERB to a more flexible and generous EI program for those who qualify, which will provide them additional features and tools to get back into the workforce.
-Read more here.
+Latest Update: January 22 Update: January 8 Update: December 4 Update: November 21 Update: November 6 Update: October 9 Constituency Office Closed A reminder: The constituency office is taking measures to prevent spread of COVID-19 and is closed to the public until further notice.
+Please leave a message at 416-781-5583 or email us at [email protected] with the following information: Full name Postal code Email address Phone number Brief summary of your question

 - MPP Robin Martin